shai-baranes/MISC/README.md

  - python -m notebook (open python notebook from the local repository)
  - sns.scatterplot.__doc__ (adding doc helps in getting the docstring of a function)
  - import inspect; inspect.signature(func)   --> (this bring the function signature and we see their agrs and their defaults)
+ 	- you can also get it by: func.__text_signature__   (maybe not true for all inner functios, where the inspect might help much better!)
  - [Python Debug Mode] 'next', 'continue' (known), 'return' (step-out of the function) ↩️, 'h' (for help), 'h continue' (help on 'continue')
  - [Microsoft Emoji] 'Window KEY' + '.'
  - Create single-file executable: [Indently Vid](https://www.youtube.com/watch?v=bqNvkAfTvIc)